DonMVB/aws/AWS_Assoc_SAA_C02.md

 - A golden image is simply an AMI that you have fully customized to your liking with all necessary software/data/configuration details set and ready to go once.
 This personal AMI can then be the source from which you launch new instances.
 - Instance status checks check the health of the running EC2 server, systems status check monitor the health of the underlying hypervisor.
 If you ever notice a systems status issue, just stop the instance and start it again (no need to reboot) as the VM will start up again on a new hypervisor.
 - IAM policy changes can be applied/updated at run time and take effect almost imediately.
-- Costing:
+- Costing
   - Instances and storage have charges as you'd expect.
   - For EC2 to S3 in the same region, you pay S3 access (PUT's, DELETE's, etc.) charges, no throughput or data transfer.

 ### 1.6.3.
 EC2 AMI's (updated 9/29/2020)
 - AMI's are region specific.